 Investing in the future of Indiana’s DeKalb County

-The Community Foundation of DeKalb County promotes community philanthropy by offering local citizens the opportunity to create a charitable legacy that will sustain and improve life in our county.
+The Community Foundation DeKalb County promotes community philanthropy by offering local citizens the opportunity to create a charitable legacy that will sustain and improve life in our county.

 The Community Foundation provides a way for you to invest in the community’s future by creating permanent support for the charitable programs and organizations you care about.
 When an endowed fund is created, these gifts are invested for growth and income.
 Each year part of the fund’s growth is returned to the community in the form of grants for specific initiatives, events, or programs of area non-profit organizations.
 And each year a portion of the fund’s growth is reinvested to ensure that the fund will remain active forever.

-Bryan Nugen Talks
+Bryan Nugen Shares Personal Stories

 Reinvesting local dollars into our community making a huge impact on others in the future.

-Phil Carpenter Talks
+Phil Carpenter Talks River Greenway

 A Planning Grant from the Community Foundation kick-started the St. Joseph River Greenway in St. Joe, Indiana.